ghislainv/deforisk-qgis-plugin/help/docsrc/installation.rst

 - Read the disclaimer for the setting you choose.
 Click “Yes” to accept the change.

-Install Qgis and GDAL on Windows
+Install QGIS and GDAL on Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To install Qgis and GDAL on Windows, use the `OSGeo4W <https://trac.osgeo.org/osgeo4w/>`_ network installer.
+To install QGIS and GDAL on Windows, use the `OSGeo4W <https://trac.osgeo.org/osgeo4w/>`_ network installer.
 OSGeo4W is a binary distribution of a broad set of open source geospatial software for Windows environments (Windows 11 down to 7).
-Select *Express Install* and install both Qgis and GDAL.
+Select *Express Install* and install both QGIS and GDAL.
 Several Gb of space will be needed on disk to install these programs.
 This will also install *OSGeo4W Shell* to execute command lines.

 Install the ``forestatrisk`` and ``riskmapjnr`` Python packages on Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~